JingqingZ/KG4ZeroShotText/README.md

         --train 1
 ```

-The arguments of the commands represent
+The arguments of the command represent
 * `data`: Dataset, either `dbpedia` or `20news`.
 * `unseen`: Rate of unseen classes, either `0.25` or `0.5`.
-* `model`: The model specified to train the model.
+* `model`: The model to be trained.
 This argument can only be
     * `vw`: the inputs are embedding of words (from text)
 * `sepoch`: Repeat training of each epoch for several times.
 The ratio of positive/negative samples and learning rate will keep consistent in one epoch no matter how many times the epoch is repeated.
 * `train`: In Phase 1, this argument does not affect the program.
 The program will run training and testing together.